Maximize Your Florida Personal Injury Case With Us

 - damages to your marriage (consortium)

-Hiring legal counsel will get your case started.
-After you have received medical treatment, you know the bill is coming.
+Hiring an injury attorney will get your case started and moving forward.
+After you have received medical treatment, you know that the bill is coming and you know that you are going to have to do something about it.
 A personal injury attorney can help you determine whether you can pay it and how you can pay it.
 This is also the time to begin the investigation into your case and preserve critical evidence if need be.
 The attorney that you hire will contact the responsible parties or insurance companies to place them on notice of your claim and request applicable policy information under Florida law.
 This information will be critical in putting together an appropriate strategy for your case.

-As a Lakeland personal injury lawyer, I have handled a number of different cases that involve different subject areas including car accidents, truck accidents, motorcycle accidents, slip and fall or trip and fall injuries on dangerous conditions, product liability, burn or scalding injuries, dog bites, and injuries to children at daycare.
+As a Lakeland personal injury lawyer, I have handled many different cases that involve car accidents, truck accidents, motorcycle accidents, slip and fall or trip and fall injuries on dangerous conditions, product liability, burn or scalding injuries, dog bites, and injuries to children at daycare.
 Each different type of case should be investigated appropriately to preserve evidence for your case.
 In some cases, the first thing your attorney will often do is visit the scene of the accident to look for crucial evidence even while you are still in the hospital.
 You may also need someone to get photographs while the condition that hurt you still exists or before the other vehicle involved in the collision has been disposed of.

 Read more to learn more about specific terms used in Florida personal injury cases.